cdienem/pyCinderella/README.md

 # Predict good classes
 classes = cinderella.predict("/home/data/2D_training_data/cryosparc_P7_J37_020_class_averages.mrc", "model.h5")
 # Print a list of good class indecies
+# This will not leave any class average stacks around!
 print(classes)

+classes = cinderella.predict("/home/data/2D_training_data/cryosparc_P7_J37_020_class_averages.mrc", "model.h5", output="sorted_classes")
+# This will leave good/bad averages as mrcs stacks in the location specified by output

-# Train the classifyer on examples located in the folders "good" and "bad"
+# Train a new model on examples located in the folders "good" and "bad"
 cinderella.train("good", "bad", "new_model.h5")

+# Train an existing model on examples located in the folders "good" and "bad"
+cinderella.train("good", "bad", "new_model.h5", weights="existing_model.h5")

 # Reads a JSON config file
 cinderella.read_config("config.json")